Ssieth/gimages-script/README.md

 The specific features are listed below:

 ## In the last version
+0.2.2:

+* Fixed a bug with multiple tabs being opened when only one should be/

 0.2.1:

 * Fixed a bug with direct image linking not working in some cases